 Keeping travelers safe is one of MoDOT's highest priorities.
 Over the last few years, fatalities and serious injuries have experienced a significant decline, largely due to safety improvements on Missouri roadways, focused enforcement efforts and educational campaigns that have kept these issues in front of motorists.
-When compared to the previous year, the 2013 traffic fatality count decreased by 8 percent to a total of 757.
+When compared to the previous year, the 2013 traffic fatality count decreased by 8 percent to a total of 758.
 The five-year average continued on a downward trend to 814 in 2013.
-The first two quarters for 2014 showed a 3 percent increase in fatalities.

-Serious injury data for 2013 are still incomplete.
+Due to a backlog in crash reports, serious injury data for 2013 are incomplete.
 Early indications reflect a continued downward trend for both the number and five-year average of serious injuries for the eighth straight year.
-The 2013 fatality rate per 100 million miles traveled fell to the lowest rate on record to 1.09.
+The fatality rate per 100 million miles traveled fell to the lowest rate on record to 1.09 in 2013.

-As funding levels decline, MoDOT will be challenged to deliver system-wide safety improvements.
+As funding levels decline, MoDOT will be challenged to deliver system wide safety improvements.